XiaoMingXing/Todo/README.md

 ## For run android
 - Use `adb devices` to check all the available devices
 - Use `emulator @Nexus6` to run `Nexus6` device

+## Debugger

+- Please note that you can use Node as a debugger process only with Node.js version 7 or below.